nothingnone/Note/Archive/programming_problem.md

 $$

 - principle
 Minumum must at cross point of constraints.
-Solve space of constraints
+Solve space of constraints is a convex polygon zone in high dimension, so start form a valid point and search along constraint and normal vector of C, we will find minimum finally.
+The key is how to implement search method in a high efficienvy